hridoy69/Bearing-faults-classification-and-prediction-from-vibration-data-for-Induction-Motor/README.md

 in industrial environments.
 By harnessing the power of data analytics, industries can move towards more proactive and sustainable maintenance practices, ensuring the reliability and longevity of critical motor equipment.
+#Objectives
+The primary objectives of the Machine Learning project were:
+• To preprocess and standardize the motor vibration data to ensure consistency
+• To train and evaluate the One-Class SVM model on multiple datasets
+• To perform a comprehensive evaluation of the model using various metrics, including accuracy, precision, recall, and F1-score
+• To identify the dataset that best matches the new data based on the F1-score